 - Job descriptions for staff reporting to you

-- Personnel files particularly current performance reviews to be aware of strengths, goals and development plans (your Unit HR Rep is the best resources for the above information)
+- Personnel files - particularly current performance reviews, so you can be aware of strengths, goals and development plans (Your Unit HR Rep can be a resource for this information.)

 Begin to Build Trusting Relationships

-- How each person sees their role and responsibilities in achieving unit/org goals – engaged employees understand their fit in meeting goals
+- How each person sees their roles and responsibilities fitting in with achieving unit/org goals;

-- What is s/he especially proud of accomplishing and how does s/he like to be recognized
+- What each person is especially proud of accomplishing and how they like to be recognized;

-- What challenges are in the job or what is affecting ability to achieve expected outcomes
+- What challenges there are in the job and what impacts potential to achieve expected outcomes;

-- What resources (tools, training) are needed to better achieve expected outcomes
+- What resources (tools, training) are needed to achieve expected outcomes;

-- How to best give feedback that has an impact on learning and performance
+- The best way to give feedback that has an impact on learning and performance;

-- What career interests s/he has, what s/he is doing to pursue the interest and how previous leader supported/nurtured that interest
+- The career interests each person has, and what each is doing to pursue their interests; and

-- Share your background, interests and supervisory style; discuss how you wish to receive feedback about projects and problems
+- Your background, interests and supervisory style, as well as how you wish to receive feedback about projects and problems.

-- being regular, open and honest in your communications;
+- Regular, open and honest in your communications;

-- humane in dealing with staff personal circumstances;
+- Humane in working with staffs' personal circumstances;

 Resources to Assist You

-- Your Unit HR Rep, Senior HR Leader, and your supervisor are excellent resources on how to manage people within the University environment.
+- Your Unit HR Rep, Senior HR Leader, and your supervisor are excellent resources for how to lead and supervise people in the university environment.